Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Corridor attractiveness depends on the corridor’s inherent value proposition to stakeholders.
-Several factors impact corridor competitiveness, including distance from the gateway to market, transit time, logistics performance, political stability, security issues, environmental conditions, and gateway to market costs.
+Several factors impact corridor competitiveness, including distance from the gateway to markets, transit time, logistics performance, political stability, security issues, environmental conditions, and gateway to market costs.
 A corridor’s performance can be analyzed from three perspectives:

-- The corridor’s physical infrastructure, such as the physical capacity of the links and nodes including the level of utilization of the corridor.
+- The corridor’s physical infrastructure, such as the physical capacity of the links and nodes, including the level of utilization of the corridor.

 - The quality of services provided for the goods moving along the corridor, including time and cost dimensions linked to specific links and nodes.

 - The movements of goods in the corridor are disaggregated for transport services on the links and the processing services at the nodes of the corridor.